 I researched and there was nothing online at all.
 Her response to this was 'he'd love to have been experimented with'.
 I sat and worked out how I could do it and wondered if it would actually work.
 I was so happy it did.
 1st try and the result was a beautiful green piece of glass with the ashes showing through a clear layer.
 I turned it into a necklace and delivered it.
 She cried, I cried, we were a bit of an emotional mess.
 She went to Egypt with him and I was left feeling like I'd really helped someone at such a difficult time.
 I decided then, that one day, I would make special pieces of other people.
 Although life, work and having a child took over, I've never looked back.

 I began working with silver at the end of 2015.
 My motivation to learn silver came from my journey making memorial jewellery.
 Such a special piece of glass should be held within an equally beautiful setting.

 I attended classes in Aldershot with Kirsten Hendrick, completed work experience with Donna Collinson in Guildford.
 I was also privileged to spend some time with Isabella Day watching her work and learning new techniques.
 They have all been a massive inspiration to me and taught me so much.

-I am a member of the Guild of Jewellery Designers.
+I am a member is the Guild of Jewellery Designers